saul-stack/korg-minilogue-max-device/README.md

 #### Design

+1. Established two-way communication between the synthesizer and the DAW (Ableton Live).
-1. Read, documented and verified Minilogue MIDI CC parameter [addresses](#minilogue-midi-cc-parameters) using Ableton Live
+Read, documented and verified [Minilogue MIDI CC parameter addresses](#minilogue-midi-cc-parameters)
-2. Established two-way communication between Max and the Minilogue and developed functionality
+1. Setup MIDI routing for the synthesizer in MaxMSP and began developing the core functionality
-3. Frontend- designed a polished user interface with color themes and audio-reactive sonograph.
+2. Designed a frontend user interface with color themes and audio-reactive sonograph
-4. Compiled the patch as a Max4Live plugin.
+3. Compiled the project as Max4Live plugins

 ## References